openslice/io.openslice.main/doc/deployment.md

 VPN Credentials/Access:Used for requesting VPN Credentials/Access

+Also in the 'Main Site Operations' product please create a version named 'unspecified'

 ###5.osscapi container (TMF-API service)

 Edit the following if you changed mysql and keycloak credentials